marykatkrz/runaway-blog/posts/second.md

 *****
 Also in the Detroit area is **Belle Isle Park**.
 Home to an aquarium, conservatory, zoo, and golf course, you will not be bored visiting this isle.
 *****
-Heading north you will find the cute Bavarian Village of **Frankenmuth**.
+Heading north you will find the cute Bavarian village of **Frankenmuth**.
 Not only is the town fun to explore, but it is also home to the **"World's Largest Christmas Store"**.
 It doesn't matter if it's the holidays or not, this store is worth seeing all year round.
 *****
 Last but certainly not least, we'll head up to the "thumb" of Michigan.
 It is here that you will find **Turnip Rock**.
 It's, well, a rock that looks like a turnip!
 A seven mile kayak trip on Lake Huron is worth it to see this geological wonder.